Vatsalwadhi/ZettBot/README.md

 - **Todo List Management:** Add, remove, and manage your tasks effectively.
 - **Expense Tracking:** Add and categorize expenses, and view monthly summaries.
 - **User-specific Data:** Each user has their own data and settings, managed via user IDs.
+- **Date-Specific Transactions:** Retrieve transactions for a specific date.
+- **Dialogflow Integration:** Use Dialogflow for natural language processing to interact with the bot.

 ## Installation